STUDENT & NEW GRADUATE SCHOLARSHIP PROGRAM

 In the Application Form, the applicant should address:

-1. Involvement in fish related activities within and outside of veterinary school.
+1. Past and present involvement in fish related activities within and outside of veterinary school.

 2. The proposed activity and how participation will increase the applicant’s experience and involvement in fish medicine.